KariiemGamal/0dSSRF/README.md

 Disclaimer:

-This script is for educational purposes only.
+This script is for Ethical purposes only.
 Use it responsibly and at your own risk.
 Testing for vulnerabilities on systems you do not own or have permission to test is illegal.

 Additional Notes: